FIRST-Tech-Challenge/ftcdocs/docs/source/tos/tos.rst

 INTELLECTUAL PROPERTY RIGHTS
 ----------------------------

-Unless otherwise indicated, the Site is the proprietary property of FIRST and all source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the Site (collectively, the “Content”) and the trademarks, service marks, and logos contained therein (the “Marks”) are owned or controlled by FIRST or licensed to FIRST, and are protected by copyright and trademark laws and various other intellectual property rights and unfair competition laws of the United States, international copyright laws, and international conventions.
+Unless otherwise indicated, the Site is the proprietary property of *FIRST* and all source code, databases, functionality, software, website designs, audio, video, text, photographs, and graphics on the Site (collectively, the “Content”) and the trademarks, service marks, and logos contained therein (the “Marks”) are owned or controlled by *FIRST* or licensed to *FIRST*, and are protected by copyright and trademark laws and various other intellectual property rights and unfair competition laws of the United States, international copyright laws, and international conventions.
 The Content and the Marks are provided on the Site “AS IS” for your information